The True Cost Of Poorly Managing Business Travel

 In a digitally consumed world, the ever growing need to form genuine relationships through face-to-face interactions has never been more important.

 As a result, companies have seen a rise in business travel as a way to create those in person relationships with clients and partners alike.
 Business travel is important.
-But that is not just our opinion, today 94% of employees agree that well-managed business travel is key to business success – from winning new customers to making sure existing ones are happy.
+But that is not just our opinion, today 94% of employees agree that managing business travel is key to business success – from winning new customers to making sure existing ones are happy.

 Despite the clear level of importance, it’s becoming clear that the tools and processes companies have used in the past to book and manage travel are costing them big time.

-Travel is typically the second largest expense for a company, behind only payroll.
+Business travel is typically the second largest expense for a company, behind only payroll.
 Can you imagine not having a payroll software to track the money going out in the form of paychecks every other week?

 But just how much time is this costing your team?